AlessandroRuggeri/LPC_track_reco/README.md

 	- the straight line fitting of the curve of LPC mean points with the estimation of the start and endpoint of the track.
 	- plotting of the fitted LPC curves.
 	- logs of the processing parameters and of the C.O.M, LPC and fit computations.
-- A battery of tests for the parameter input and LPC functions implemented for the command line version in `Parse_Reco` using the `pytest` library.
+- A battery of tests for the parameter input and LPC functions implemented for the command line version in `grain_parse_reco` using the `pytest` library.

 ## Dependencies